m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 ## Introduction

 23 years old an autodidact developer, knows diverse web technologies since high school and toiled all through college life.
 Usually worked with small teams and always aspired to be a useful individual.
-Love programming and crave to make a difference in the world.
+Loves programming and craves to make a difference in the world.

 ## [Work Experience](#work-experience)